Business models – first step to scaling-up

 Business model design

-Designing or upgrading an existing model.
-Adapting to market changes or disruptions.
+Designing or pivoting an existing business model.
+Adapting to market changes.

 Market tests & pivots